bur/jeffers-air2/src/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “Joel Jeffers has serviced our AC for years.
-We are original owners and our AC lasted 25 years before needing to be replaced this week due to Jeffers Air Conditioning and Heating.
-Joel’s team are hard working, dependable, timely, conscientious as well as clean up after themselves!
+          “Joel’s team are hard working, dependable, timely, conscientious as well as clean up after themselves!
 Joel is personable and is very fair in pricing.
 We literally paid almost half of what we had researched to replace our Seer 14/ 5 ton Train AC unit.
 If you need an AC man Joel Jeffers is the right one!”
         subtitle: 'Alyvia Cope, Design at Company'
         image: images/person-1.png
         image_alt: Person 1 photo